shenmingfu/toy_2gal/README.md

 # toy_2gal
-This is the code for two-galaxy simulation.
+This is the code for two-galaxy model simulation.

-Copyright: This code is developed by Shenming Fu.
+Copyright: This two-galaxy model simulation code is developed by Shenming Fu.